k3karthic/ansible__gcloud-ydns/README.md

 # Ansible — Dynamic DNS using YDNS

-This playbook runs a [bash script](https://github.com/k3karthic/bash-updater/tree/gcloud) which sends the public IP of an instance on Oracle Cloud to [YDNS](https://ydns.io/).
+This playbook creates a [bash script](https://github.com/k3karthic/bash-updater/tree/gcloud) which sends the public IP of an instance on Oracle Cloud to [YDNS](https://ydns.io/).
+The bash script is run once every hour using [Cron](https://en.wikipedia.org/wiki/Cron).

 **Assumption:** Create an instance using one of the Terraform scripts below,
 * terraform__gcloud-instance